Hubert Broad: Early life

 Born at Aston Lodge, Watford, Hertfordshire on 18 May 1897, the son of Thomas and Amelia Broad (née Coles), his father was a solicitor; he was educated at St. Lawrence College in Ramsgate, Kent.

 RNAS aviator

 Broad learned to fly in 1915 at the Hall School of Flying at Hendon.
 Flying a single-engined Caudron he received Pilot Certificate No. 2,044, after which he joined the Royal Naval Air Service at Eastchurch.
-After training he was posted to operations with No. 3 Squadron RNAS based at Dunkirk, France flying the Sopwith Pup.
-Broad was wounded in the neck during one World War I mission escorting bombers and returned to England to become an Instructor whilst he recuperated.
+After training, he was posted to operations with No. 3 Squadron RNAS, based at Dunkirk, France, flying the Sopwith Pup.
+Broad was wounded in the neck during one First World War mission escorting bombers and returned to England to become an instructor whilst he recuperated.

-For his second operational tour Broad was seconded to No. 46 Squadron of the Royal Flying Corps flying the Sopwith Camel.
+For his second operational tour, Broad was seconded to No. 46 Squadron of the Royal Flying Corps flying the Sopwith Camel.
 At the end of the Great War, Broad became an instructor at the Fighter Pilots Flying School, Fairlop.